 Truth be told while the winter brings colder weather it also brings more time for family activities.
 Sports schedules tend to slow down.
 We’re less likely to rush rush rush and more likely to linger in one place, but we also might have to if we see restrictions continue or regular attractions close.

 We love to stay home where it’s warm; while we also like to go out and explore.
-With the holidays, Martin Luther King Jr.’s Day, President Day’s weekend, kids have many more days off from school.
-Some kids might still be home doing virtual learning.
-However, you look at it there is more time for New Jersey winter activities and more time for making great family memories.
+With the holidays, Martin Luther King Jr.’s Day, and President Day’s weekend, kids have many more days off from school.
+All of that means your family may have more time for New Jersey winter activities and more time for making great family memories.

 Stay warm!
 Stay safe!
 And use these ideas to show your kids how much fun they can have indoors or outdoors with these New Jersey winter activities.

-Cool Outdoor New Jersey Winter Activities for Families
+Cool Outdoor New Jersey Winter Activities Near Me for Families

-Ice fishing is a favorite winter activity for many New Jersey families.
+Ice fishing is a favorite winter activity for many New Jersey families near me.
 It offers a wonderful way for families to get together and enjoy the fresh air while engaging in a little sport.

 Ice fishing can take place on any pond and lake with safe ice.
 Most state-owned lakes allow ice fishing, whereas county or municipally-owned waters may prohibit this activity.
 Coming soon I’ll share a few spots in New Jersey for ice fishing.